MI-DPLA/combine/docs/workflow.rst

    Results of DPLA Bulk Data Download comparison

-This feature is still somewhat exploratory, but Combine provides an ideal environment and "moment in time" within the greater metadata aggregation ecosysytem for this kind of comparison.
+This feature is still somewhat exploratory, but Combine provides an ideal environment and "moment in time" within the greater metadata aggregation ecosystem for this kind of comparison.

 In this example, we are seeing that 185k Records were found in the DPLA data dump, and that 38k Records appear to be new.
 Without an example at hand, it is difficult to show, but it's conceivable that by leaving Jobs in Combine, and then comparing against a later DPLA data dump, one would have the ability to confirm that all records do indeed show up in the DPLA data.